Keiner28/google-translate-app/apps/backend/README.md

 ## Configuration

+1. Have a free deepl api key that you can get on the site [https://www.deepl.com/your-account/keys](https://www.deepl.com/your-account/keys)

-1. Create a `.env` file in the project root and add your DeepL API key and the desired port:
+2. Create a `.env` file in the project root and add your DeepL API key and the desired port:

 ```
 DEEPL_NODE_API_KEY=your-deepl-api-key
 PORT=your-port
+CORS_PROD_CONFIG=your-config
+CORS_DEV_CONFIG=your-config
 ```

 ## API Endpoints